IshayJQ/holbertonschool-shell/permissions/README.md

 2-groups list the groups the current user is part of
 3-newowner changes the owner of the file
 4-empty crate a new empty file
-5-execute adds execute permission to the owner file
+5-execute adds execute permission to the owner file 6-multiplepermissions adds multiple permissions